Biggiefat/parktool.github.io/README.md

-# parktool.github.io
+# praktool.github.io
-To assess your parkriti personalized score
+To assess your prakriti personalized score

-## sub heading
+## About us
+This is the website used to assess your prakriti sc